t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 In this document, we consider a Building Automation and Control (BAC) system to illustrate the lifecycle and the meaning of these different phases.
 A BAC system consists of a network of interconnected nodes that performs various functions in the domains of HVAC (Heating, Ventilating, and Air Conditioning), lighting, safety, etc. The nodes vary in functionality and a large majority of them represent resource-constrained devices such as sensors and luminaries.
 Some devices may be battery operated or may rely on energy harvesting.
 This requires us to also consider devices that sleep during their operation to save energy.
 In our BAC scenario, the life of a thing starts when it is manufactured.
 Due to the different application areas (i.e., HVAC, lighting, or safety) nodes/things are tailored to a specific task.
 It is therefore unlikely that one single manufacturer will create all nodes in a building.
 Hence, interoperability as well as trust bootstrapping between nodes of different vendors is important.

 The thing is later installed and commissioned within a network by an installer during the bootstrapping phase.
-Specifically, the device identity and the secret keys used during normal operation may be provided to the device during this phase (key roll over).
+Specifically, the device identity and the secret keys used during normal operation may be provided to the device during this phase.
 Different subcontractors may install different IoT devices for different purposes.
 Furthermore, the installation and bootstrapping procedures may not be a discrete event and may stretch over an extended period.
 After being bootstrapped, the device and the system of things are in operational mode and execute the functions of the BAC system.
 During this operational phase, the device is under the control of the system owner and used by multiple system users.
 For devices with lifetimes spanning several years, occasional maintenance cycles may be required.
 During each maintenance phase, the software on the device can be upgraded or applications running on the device can be reconfigured.
 The maintenance tasks can be performed either locally or from a backend system.
 Depending on the operational changes to the device, it may be required to re-bootstrap at the end of a maintenance cycle.
 The device continues to loop through the operational phase and the eventual maintenance phases until the device is decommissioned at the end of its lifecycle.
 However, the end-of-life of a device does not necessarily mean that it is defective and rather denotes a need to replace and upgrade the network to the next-generation devices for additional functionality.
 Therefore, the device can be removed and re-commissioned to be used in a different system under a different owner thereby starting the lifecycle all over again.